twitter/hogan.js/README.md

 It's also possible to use HoganTemplate objects without the Hogan compiler present.
 That means you can pre-compile your templates on the server, and avoid shipping the compiler.
-However, the optional lambda features from the Mustache spec do require the compiler to be present.
+However, the optional lambda features from the Mustache spec require the compiler and the original template source to be present.

 ## Why Hogan.js?